-- Students must earn a minimum of 20 semester credits with 40 grade points (2.0 grade point average) must be earned at Montana State University Billings. (see page 46) - 3.
+- 2. Students must earn a minimum of 20 semester credits with 40 grade points (2.0 grade point average) must be earned at Montana State University Billings. (see page 47) - 3.
 Students must earn a minimum grade point average of 2.00 in (a) all college work to be applied toward the degree for which credits and grades have been received, and in (b) all courses completed with credits and grades at Montana State University Billings and applied toward the degree. - 4.
 Students may elect a maximum of 16 semester credits on the Pass/No Pass option in lieu of regular course grades. - 5.
 Students seeking an associate degree must satisfy the following general education requirements:

-General Education Category Credits I. Global Academic Skills
+General Education Category Credits

+I. Global Academic Skills

-A. Mathematics
+A. Mathematics 3

-B. English3
+B. English 3

-C. Communication & Information Literacy3
+C. Communication & Information Literac cy3

 II.
 Natural Sciences (7 credits total)

-A. Life Sciences
+A. Life Sciences 3-4

-B. Physical Sciences
+B. Physical Sciences 3-4

 III.
 Social Sciences and History

-A. Social Sciences
+A. Social Sciences 3

-B. History3
+B. History 3

 IV.
-Cultural Diversity
+Cultural Diversity 3

 V. Arts & Humanities

-A. Fine Arts
+A. Fine Arts 3

 B. Humanities

-Total
+Total 31

 Electives

+Selected in consultation with advisor 29

-Total minimum credits required ......60
+Total minimum credits required 60